Conformal scattering theories for tensorial wave equations on Schwarzschild spacetime: Energies of the tensorial Fackerell-Ipser field

 This means that

-\end{definition} As a direct consequence of the equality energy \eqref{energyequality}, we have the following theorem. \begin{theorem} The trace operator extends uniquely as a bounded linear map from $\mathcal{H}$ to $\mathcal{H}^+$.
-The extended operator is a partial isometry i.e for any $(\hat{\phi}_{a0},\hat{\phi}_{a1}) \in \mathcal{H}$,
+\end{definition} As a direct consequence of the energy equality \eqref{equality} and the well-posedness of Cauchy problem in the finite energy space in Theorem \ref{Cauchyproblem}, we have the following theorem. \begin{theorem} The trace operator of solution $\phi_a$ of Equation \eqref{Fac01} extends uniquely as a bounded linear map from $\mathcal{H}$ to $\mathcal{H}^+$.
+The extended operator is a partial isometry, i.e., an injective operator.
+This means that for any $({\xi}_{a},{\zeta}_{a}) \in \mathcal{H}(\Lambda^1(\mathbb{S}^2)|_{\Sigma_0})$,